Erchard/emercoin-evox/README.md

 # emercoin-evox
-Test library for connect to Emercoin blockchain
+Vote library for connect to Emercoin blockchain